 4. Plant spinach correctly

-- Pre-soak seeds to increase germination rates, and plant each seed ½ inch deep and 2-4 inches apart.
+- Plant each seed ยฝ inch deep and 2-4 inches (1.3 cm deep and 5-10 cm) apart.

-- Thin to 1 plant every 4-6 inches when seedlings are 2-3 inches tall.
+- Thin to 1 plant every 4-6 inches (10-15 cm) when seedlings are 2-3 inches (5-8 cm) tall.

 - Plant seeds every few weeks for a continual harvest.

-- If using Square Foot Gardening, plant 4-9 per square depending on the variety.
+- If using Square Foot Gardening, plant 4-9 per square, depending on the variety.

 5. Provide good care for growing spinach